Skip to main content

 Use the bare infinitive to form titles or headings for a set of procedures.
 Avoid using the -ing form of a verb, either a gerund or the present participle.

-Use sentence case for section headings and title case for page headings.
+Use sentence case for section headings and page titles.

 Recommend